 In the event that the company is to be wound up, the liquidators of the company may commence legal action against the director.
 This action may be for a breach of the director’s duties, particularly if there are allegations of personal liability.

 ASIC may also receive a report about the breaches of director duties and decide to conduct an investigation.
-Criminal proceedings may also be commenced against you.
+Depending on which breach of duty is being investigated, criminal proceedings may also commence against you.

 Personal Liability for Breaching Your Duties